Handling Security-Relevant Research

 After publication of the recommendations, the Leopoldina and the DFG further encouraged discussion in the research community with a symposium held jointly with the German Ethics Council in November 2014.
 The central questions here were: "Do the research possibilities justify the risks?"
 The aim of the event was to increase awareness of the problem of the possible misuse of research results.

-Contact person at DFG Head Office
+Contact at DFG Head Office